Canada

 Crêpes—Sample crêpes, both savory and sweet, for a French-inspired treat.
 A paper-thin pancake, crêpes are filled with kid favorites, like ham and cheese or bananas and chocolate.

-Poutine–The national dish of Canada and originated in the 1950s.
-Starts with a dish of French fries covered with brown gravy and topped with cheese curds.
+Poutine–Canada’s national dish originated in the 1950s.
+It starts with French fries covered with brown gravy and topped with cheese curds.
 It’s really a stick-to-your-bones dish.

 Beavertails–First served in Ottawa in 1978, sample fried dough pastry with a choice of toppings, like whipped cream, bananas or chocolate hazelnut.